Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Data

 \subsection{Preprocessing}

 Since text in this domain can contain code tokens, we \textit{subtokenize} (e.g., snake\_case $\rightarrow$ snake case, camelCase $\rightarrow$ camel case) in the title, utterances, and description.
-We retain inlined code; however, we remove code blocks and embedded code snippets, as done in prior work~\cite{tabassum-etal-2020-code, AhmadPLBART}.
+We retain inlined code (on average 5.7 tokens/utterance); however, we remove code blocks and embedded code snippets (with markdown tags), as done in prior work~\cite{tabassum-etal-2020-code, AhmadPLBART}.
 Capturing meaning from large bodies of code often requires reasoning with respect to the abstract syntax tree~\cite{AlonCode2Seq} and data and control flow graphs~\cite{AllamanisGraph}.
-We also do not use source code files within a project's repository.
-We leave it to future work to incorporate large bodies of code.
+However, markdown tags are not always used to identify code~\cite{tabassum-etal-2020-code}, and consequently, we observe some instances of larger code blocks within utterances that cannot be easily removed.
+We do not use source code files within a project's repository and leave it to future work to incorporate large bodies of code.
 We discard URLs and mentions of GitHub usernames from utterances.
-From the description, we remove references to issue numbers and pull request numbers.
+From the description, we remove references to issue and pull request numbers.